 We’ve had more than 100 years’ experience of growing resilient, well-rounded young women, and we know for a fact that happy girls are engaged girls.
 In turn, engaged girls have more confidence, are open to new challenges and have the determination to succeed.

-Our care philosophy means we notice what’s going on in your daughter’s life.
+Our wellbeing philosophy means we notice what’s going on for your daughter.
 Is she happy, does she have friends, how does she best learn?

-At St Cuthbert’s we have a dedicated Wellbeing Centre which provides guidance on the mental, physical, and emotional health of every student.
-Our Deans and Tutor Teachers, counsellors, a registered child and adolescent psychotherapist, and mental health practitioners work in conjunction with our teachers and families to ensure the overall wellbeing of every girl.
+At St Cuthbert’s we have a dedicated Wellbeing Centre where our psychologist, counsellors, Deans and Careers staff are located.
+The team provides guidance on the mental, physical, and emotional health of our students.
+Our Deans, counsellors, nurses, and mental health practitioners work in conjunction with our teachers and families to ensure the overall wellbeing of every girl.

 By making it normal and healthy to ask for help, girls also learn that it’s ok to reach out to others.
 They know what it means to care and be cared for.

 Our St Cuthbert’s Wellbeing programme starts from your daughter’s first day at school and continues right through to the moment she graduates.